Heating system - which one is best for you?

 - How much investment are you planning to afford?

-- you want a heating system with proven condensing technology designed for fossil fuels
+- you want a heating system with proven condensing technology, designed for fossil fuels

 - you already have a gas connection or a liquefied gas tank